Capitol Theatre (Port Chester, New York): Concert venue

 In the 1970s, the theater was renovated for use as a performance space.
-The Capitol was utilized as a concert space throughout the 1970s, 1980s and 1990s, and featured performances by such acts as Pink Floyd, Johnny Winter, Rick Derringer, Talking Heads, the Grateful Dead, Rubén Blades, Janis Joplin, Parliament-Funkadelic and Traffic.
+The Capitol was utilized as a concert space throughout the 1970s, 1980s and 1990s, and featured performances by such acts as Pink Floyd, Johnny Winter, Rick Derringer, Talking Heads, the Grateful Dead, New Riders of the Purple Sage, Rubén Blades, Janis Joplin, and Traffic.
 The Grateful Dead played 13 dates at the Capitol Theatre in a one-year span from 1970 to 1971.
 American Songwriter notes that "Many fans think those shows were some of the best the band ever played."
 Janis Joplin debuted her song "Mercedes Benz" at the theater, to the surprise of her band, after writing it at a bar nearby.

 In 1984, the Capitol Theatre was added to the National Register of Historic Places.
 In the 1980s, the frequency of live events at the theater diminished, partially because of a village curfew for live music after 1:00 a.m.
 The Capitol would host off-Broadway plays and musicals, and events run by the Port Chester arts council.
 The 1990s would see some live music again, with the likes of Phish, Blues Traveler, God Street Wine, Spin Doctors, the Church and Strangefolk.
 Both David Bowie and the Rolling Stones performed at the Capitol in 1997 as part of episodes of the MTV television program Live From The 10 Spot.
 The venue also hosted the Complete Last Waltz around Thanksgiving for several years.